Fall 2020-Winter 2021 Registrar's Guide

 Athletics & Recreation offers opportunities throughout the year to stay healthy by promoting and encouraging activity.
 Take advantage of virtual classes, fitness classes, group activities, sports, and gym facilities to work up a sweat year-round!

-Campus Community Police are committed to delivering security services that are sensitive to the needs of our community through collaborative partnerships and teamwork.
+Campus Safety are committed to delivering security services that are sensitive to the needs of our community through collaborative partnerships and teamwork.

 Centre for Teaching & Learning provides students with the opportunity to participate in workshops, study groups and clinics in order to enhance their written and oral communication, critical reflection, and analysis.
 Resources include: Writing Centre; Math & Statistics Learning Centre; English Language Development; Service Learning and Outreach; Research Skills Instruction; Facilitated Study Groups; Summer Learning Institutes.